 Laparoscopy — This is a procedure in which the doctor inserts a small device through an incision in the abdomen.
 He or she views the reproductive organs and pelvic cavity using the device.
-If the cyst is small, the doctor can remove it through tiny incisions made in the pubic hairline.
+The doctor can remove the cyst through tiny incisions.

 Laparotomy — This procedure uses a bigger incision to remove the cyst.
 The cyst will be tested for cancer.
 If it is cancer, the doctor may need to remove one or both ovaries, the uterus, a fold of fatty tissue called the omentum and some lymph nodes.
 Lymph nodes are small, bean-shaped structures found throughout the body that produce and store infection-fighting cells, but may contain cancer cells.